 Intensive Services: Intensive services are for children whose mental health and behavioural needs are of such intensity that less intensive services have been unable to address them.
 These services are provided by Child & Youth Counsellors and Child & Family Therapists, with the support of psychologists and other professionals.

 Referrals for this program are made through Coordinated Access & Referral.

 Infant & Early Childhood Mental Health: “Infant Mental Health” refers to how well a child develops socially and emotionally from birth to age three.

 Crossroads is Ottawa’s leader in infant and early mental health.
 We know that prenatal, infant, and early childhood experiences shape the architecture of the brain and lay the foundation for positive mental health across the lifespan.
 We also know that outcomes improve when problems are identified and treated early.

-Crossroads Children’s Mental Health Centre provides a range of services for infants and children from birth to 6 years old.
-Child and youth workers, early childhood educators, and child and family therapists provide assessment and treatment to address disruptions in social emotional development.
-In doing so, children are better able to experience, manage and express emotions, develop healthy and satisfying relationships, actively explore their environment, and learn.
+We provide a range of services for infants and children from birth to 6 years old by providing assessment and treatment to address disruptions in social emotional development.
+This ensures children are better able to experience, manage and express emotions, develop healthy and satisfying relationships, actively explore their environment, and learn.